Manometry helps to assess muscle and nerve function of the esophagus.

-Prior to an esophageal manometry, a short period with an empty stomach is necessary but your clinician will get you specific instructions.
-Sometimes certain medications are stopped for a period of time before the testing.
-If you take any kind of acid blocker medicine be sure to know if this should be stopped ahead of time or continued as usual.
-Special diets ahead of time are not needed.
-If you are being referred by another gastroenterologist just for this testing, ordinarily our physician needs to see the records of that physician before doing the special tests.
+Prior to an esophageal manometry, a short period with an empty stomach is necessary.
+Your clinician will get you specific instructions.
+Sometimes, certain medications are stopped for a period of time before testing.
+If you take any kind of acid blocker medicine, your doctor will advise whether it should be stopped ahead of time or taken as usual.
+There are no special diets required prior to the procedure.
+If you are being referred to us just for an esophageal manometry, we will need to see your medical records before performing the tests.

 When your esophageal manometry is complete, you may return to your normal activities.
-There should be no side effects to the procedure.
+There should be no side effects after the procedure.

-Risks of this test include (most are rare) slight nosebleeds, sore throat or gagging when the tube passes into your throat.
+Risks of this test are rare, but may include minor nosebleeds, a sore throat, and gagging when the tube passes into the throat.

-There are no good alternatives to esophageal manometry or the other tests.
+There are no good alternatives to esophageal manometry or the other tests explained above.
 Esophageal manometry is usually performed after anatomic abnormalities have been ruled out by endoscopy.
 The function of the muscles of the esophagus and the working of the esophageal sphincter may be assessed initially by performing a barium swallow.
 However, a normal barium swallow will not rule out any abnormal function of the muscles of the esophagus or the esophageal sphincter.
-Hence, there is truly no good alternatives to the esophageal manometry, pH or impedance tests.
+Hence, there are truly no good alternatives to the esophageal manometry, pH, or impedance tests.